DuurAlblas/ATP/README.md

 It is important that every line of code is exactly that, 1 line of code.
 This is important since we have instructions like SELECT which jump to a instruction on a given line number.
 Since this language is designed with microcontrollers in mind you have a limited memory stack, I have limited the memory stack to 128 times 32 bits.
 If you decide to go outside that range there will be undefined behavior so make sure you don't go outside that range.
 Also memory address 0 is reserved for the "linker register" so it is not advised to arbitrarily change it.

+The language Controller Code is Turing-complete since it implements the same functionality as Brainfuck and more and Brainfuck is Turing-complete.

 ## Instructions
 Instruction | Action |
 |--|--|